-Services provided by Snell Library include both on-site and distance reference, the latter including 24/7 live chat with a reference librarian; subject-specialist librarians who provide in-depth consultation and research support for each academic program at the university; and an interlibrary loan system for providing materials not readily available at Northeastern.
-Digital scholarship project support and tools are also available through an institutional repository and data management services.
-The library also teaches workshops on digital media tools and resources and instructional sessions about library research for students and faculty.
+Services provided by the Library include both on-site and online research help, the latter including 24/7 live chat with a reference librarian; subject-specialist librarians who provide in-depth consultation and research support for each academic program at the university; and an interlibrary loan system for providing materials not readily available at Northeastern.
+The Library actively supports the unique needs of graduate students in research and publishing through services such as citation management workshops, research data support, and digital scholarship services.